canopas/canopas-blog-admin/README.md

 ## Showcase

-This repository contains working code of [our resources](https://articles.canopas.com/resources).
-You can checkout link to view live example of this repository.
+This repository contains the working code of [our resources](https://articles.canopas.com/resources).
+You can check out the link to view a live example of this repository.

 ---